Enter Bird's Name in Search Box:

 |6.25" 15.9cm||9.5" 24.1cm||0.7 oz 19.8g||Passerellidae||Spizelloides arborea|

-Distribution: The American Tree Sparrow nests in tundra and is one of the most northern sparrows.
-Identified by its rufous cap, yellow bi-coloured lower mandible and an upper dark mandible.
+Distribution: The American Tree Sparrow nests in the tundra and is one of the most northern sparrows.
+It is identified by its rufous cap, yellow bi-coloured lower mandible and an upper dark mandible.
 It also has a single dark spot located on the center of its clear breast.
-The sparrows will spend their winter in Canada and are the most likely sparrows to be seen at bird feeders in the colder months.
-The American Tree Sparrow can be seen in two different areas in North America, depending on the time of the year.
+The sparrows may spend their winter in Canada and are the most likely sparrows to be seen at birdfeeders in the colder months.
+Depending on the time of the year, the American Tree Sparrow can be seen in two different areas of North America.
 In nesting season the sparrow is seen in the northern boundaries of Quebec, Ontario, northern Manitoba, across Nunavut and the Northwest and Yukon Territories.
 It is also seen throughout Alaska and northern British Columbia.
-During the winter months, it will most likely be in the northern states but no farther south than Oklahoma or northern Texas.
+During the winter months, it will most likely be in the northern states but no further south than Oklahoma or northern Texas.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.